akiarie/blog/_posts/2020-08-25-assurance-propositions.md

-9. **It is also important that believers know this assurance depends, in a measure, upon the means of grace, in order that they may cultivate it jealously.** Hence the Scriptural commands to "confirm your calling and election" (2 Peter 1:10), to "show earnestness to have full assurance" (Heb.
+9. **It is also important that believers know this assurance depends, in a measure, upon the means of grace, in order that they may cultivate it jealously.** Hence the Scriptural commands to "confirm your calling and election" (2 Pet.
+1:10), to "show earnestness to have full assurance" (Heb.
 6:11).
 And it is taught plainly and repeatedly that this is done by walking in the light:
    "_By this we know_ that we have come to know him, if we keep his commandments...whoever keeps his word, in him truly the love of God is perfected. _By this we may know_ that we are in him: